giis-uniovi/retorch/README.md

 - `minimalCapacities`: List with the Minimal Capacities required by the Resource; each Capacity is composed by:
   - `name`: String between "memory", "processor" and "storage".
   - `quantity`: float with the amount of Capacity Required.
-- `dockerImage`: String with the concatenation of the placeholder name in the docker-compose, "[IMG:]" and the image name.
+- `dockerImage`: String with the concatenation of the placeholder name in the docker-compose, using `;` as separator between  placeholder and the image name.

 The following snippet shows an example of two Resources declared in the JSON file: